edge-core/sonic-buildimage/README.md

     git submodule update --init --recursive

+You also need to change all git paths to relative path as we build all submodules inside the docker.

+    git submodule foreach --recursive '[ -f .git ] && echo "gitdir: $(realpath --relative-to=. $(cut -d" " -f2 .git))" > .git'

 # Usage

 **NOTE:** In order to be more familiar with build process and make some hanges to it, it is recommended to read this short [Documentation](README.buildsystem.md)